AFTER HURRICANE IAN: Casualty Losses to Residential Property

 The 6.2% amount not paid becomes, in essence, an interest free loan with these repayment terms: 50% must be paid/deposited by December 31, 2021 and the remaining 50% paid/deposited by December 31, 2022.
 The employer still has to timely pay/deposit the matching Medicare 1.45% along with the Social Security, Medicare and federal income tax withheld from employees.

 Eligible with SBA PPP – Yes.
 If you were one of the lucky ones to have gotten an SBA PPP loan – congratulations.
-You can also take advantage of the employer payroll tax deferral for additional cash flow maximization – until your lender tells you the PPP loan is forgiven.
-At that point, you will become ineligible for further employer payroll tax deferral.
-What’s already deferred, stays deferred with the same repayment terms.
-Keep in mind, that in the case of the PPP loan not being forgiven, it becomes a loan with these repayment terms: Due in 2-years with a 6-month payment deferral, 1% interest rate, no prepayment fees, no prepayment penalties.
+You can also take advantage of the employer payroll tax deferral for additional cash flow maximization – even after your lender tells you the PPP loan is forgiven.
+At that point, you will NO LONGER become ineligible for further employer payroll tax deferral.
+Keep in mind, that in the case of the PPP loan not being forgiven, it becomes a loan with these repayment terms: Due in 5-years, 1% interest rate, no prepayment fees, no prepayment penalties.

 Eligible with SBA EIDL – Yes.